-We are thrilled to launch our Connecting the Dots in Music Mentorship Program in 2021.
-Committed to inspiring and developing a new generation of creative artists, this initiative provides selected emerging artists with diverse mentorship and industry opportunities, supported by our team of project artists.
+Committed to inspiring and developing a new generation of creative artists, the Connecting the Dots in Music Mentorship Program provides outstanding emerging artists with diverse mentorship and industry opportunities, supported by our team of directors and project artists.

 Across a yearlong program, mentees gain: